-He then shares about a hundred simple to make recipes, with the nutritional information, ingredient list and simple steps to prepare the dishes.
+He then shares about a hundred simple recipes, with the nutritional information, ingredient list, and simple steps to prepare the dishes.

-It is written by Sam Taylor and is now only available on paperback.
+It was written by Sam Taylor and is now only available in paperback.

 For more info from Amazon, click on the pic.